wenyaoxue/notes/se8.md

   * finalize() method called by GC
 * note reassignment kinda like dereference
 # exceptions
-`throw new ...("msg");`
+* `throw new ...("msg");`
-checked: must be dealt with in code, try catch, throws
+* checked: must be dealt with in code, try catch, throws
-unchecked: crashes, application does not continue
+* unchecked: crashes, application does not continue
-# operators, decisions, loops
+  * illegalargumentexception
-## operators
+# operators
 * ! - boolean only
 * arithmetic precedence: highest to lowest:
   * ++ -- (and other unary operators, eg + -)